darwinjerome/wpplugin-accdbtowoo/README.md

 # AccessDB to Woocommerce CSV Converter

-Converts an AccessDB subscriptions data into a Woocommerce-ready format.
+A PHP class that converts an AccessDB subscriptions data into a Woocommerce-ready format.
 This also compares existing subscriptions in Woo to get related data.

 ## Author